 It’s a reminder that breaking down those big goals into bite-size pieces can pave the way for success.

-Thomas Edison is famously reported to have failed 1,000 times before inventing the light bulb.
+Thomas Edison reportedly failed 1,000 times before inventing the light bulb.

 Whether that figure is inflated is irrelevant.
 The point is clear: People who are successful fail, fail and fail again before they succeed.

 Abraham Lincoln endured a string of political failures prior to reaching the presidency.
-Before he became a best-selling novelist, Stephen King was rejected by publishers time after time.
+Stephen King was rejected by publishers time after time before he became a best-selling novelist.

 Successful people don’t pack up their toys and head home the first time something doesn’t go their way.
 Instead, they keep plugging along, and that persistence helps them find success eventually.